 Many diseases, injuries or birth defects compromise mobility of children.
-First of all Cerebral palsy (CP), which has an incidence of 3.6 per 1,000 live births in developed nations.
+First of all Cerebral palsy (CP), with an incidence of 3.6 per 1,000 live births in developed nations.
 Furthermore, there are neuromuscular disorders, Spina bifida, paralysis and spinal cord injuries.
-Compromised mobility of afflicted children represents a drastic impact in terms of social interaction and quality of life.
+Compromised mobility represents a drastic impact in terms of social interaction and quality of life.
 Cardiovascular health and bone structure are negatively impacted.
 Availability of walking aids for mobility training from very young age is important.

 But also adults and elderly need walkers.
 Some might still be affected by above conditions from birth and continue to rely on support for walking.
 Others have developed mobility impairments with age, for example due to stroke or neurological disorders.

 Mobility is a large part of quality of life, and plays a pivotal role in social development and psychological function of the child.
 Mobility also improves the general cardiovascular and bone health.

 Physical impairment is a real problem to the patient and the family.
 But also on a societal level, there are significant direct and indirect economic costs associated with it.
 Unfortunately, for most conditions there is currently no cure and supportive treatments are limited to non-invasive therapies such as physiotherapies, orthotics, postural management and medications.